Financial Aid Appeals

 - What has changed in the student's situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation

-Students must submit the appeal prior to any review being conducted by the Dean of Students.
-To submit an appeal, please submit the online application.
+Students must submit the appeal prior to any review being conducted by the Director of Community Standards.
+To submit an appeal, please complete the online application.

 Financial aid awards will be based upon the availability of funds at the time of appeal approval.
 All requests must be processed prior to the end of the term for which the student is appealing.